Wednesday, March 27, 2024

 I = S + log(T)

-The thing to note is that information can in principle be created by a physical regime: But if that physical regime is a parallel process, this information is only created very slowly with the logarithm of time T. Hence, the contention one hears from fundamentalists and NAIDs that physical processes can't create information is false, mislead as they are by the slow production of information in parallel processing mode.
+The thing to note is that information can in principle be created by a physical regime: But if that physical regime is a parallel processor, this information is only created very slowly with the logarithm of time T. Hence, the contention one hears from fundamentalists and NAIDs that physical processes can't create information is false, mislead as they are by the slow logarithmic production of information in parallel processing mode.
 It becomes manifestly false if parallel processing is superseded by the exponentials of expanding parallelism; cue quantum theory....

 THREE)The second law of thermodynamics and the diffusion equation.
-Assuming that configuration space has at least some regions in it crossed by the thin fibrils of the spongeam then as the diffusion in configuration space expands there is a chance that this expansion reaches the life creating regions.
-Thus, although in these regions of configuration space organization is increasing this may well be offset by regions in configuration space, unconstrained by the spongeam where disorder is most definitely increasing thus more than cancelling the increase in order; this looks to be the status quo in our cosmos where overall entropy is always increasing.
+Assuming that configuration space has at least some regions in it crossed by the thin fibrils of the spongeam then as the diffusion in configuration space expands there is a chance that this expansion reaches the life creating regions in that space.
+Thus, although in these regions of configuration space organization is increasing this may well be offset by regions in configuration space, unconstrained by the spongeam where disorder is most definitely increasing thus more than cancelling the increase in order elsewhere; this looks to be the status quo in our cosmos where overall entropy is always increasing.
 Thus, it doesn't follow that the emergence of life necessarily violates the second law of thermodynamics.
-The diffusion equation below opens up the possibility of many scenarios where local order increases but overall order decreases......
+One Biblical literalist looks to have twigged this fact.

 See here for more on this equation.
-The spongeam can be patched in across configuration with the factor V. This factor is a function of the coordinates in configuration space.
+The spongeam can be patched in across configuration space with the factor V. This factor is a function of the coordinates in configuration space.

 Thursday, February 22, 2024